-Want some ideas to help you setup your homeschool room?
-Today we’re going to be looking at some simple suggestions that will inspire you to set up a colorful, fun space in which to educate your children.
+Want some ideas to help set up your homeschool room?
+Today, we will be looking at some simple suggestions that will inspire you to set up a colorful, fun space to educate your children.
 Many supplies, furniture, and stationery items can be picked up at IKEA or Office Works.
 To complete this article, I had a look at Office Works and photographed items that you might find helpful.

-Home educators don’t need a huge layout of money to get started.
-Many of these items can be sourced second hand through Buy&Swap websites or Facebook Marketplace.
-You can also source many things buy doing a few DIY projects.
+Home educators don’t need a massive layout of money to get started.
+Many of these items can be sourced second-hand through Buy & Swap websites or Facebook Marketplace.
+You can also source many things by doing a few DIY projects.

 Contents of this article: